mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 The Browser sends an HTTP request to the corresponding operation endpoint provided by the PAB (1), which then performs some queries to the Indexer (2) and gets the information needed for building the unbalanced transaction (3).
-For getting it, it's necessary to poll the PAB status by calling an endpoint that we called *reload* (4).
+For getting it, it's necessary to poll the PAB status.
 Once the unbalanced transaction is received, the Browser balances it (5) and obtains the memory and CPU units of the included scripts by calling the Budget service (6).
 With that information, the definitive balance can be computed (7) and the transaction is ready for signing (8) and submitting (9).